JazzMaster/LazGFX/README.md

 A lot of other code is half-assed or broken.
-Other just cant seem to figure things out.
+People suffer from information overload and cant figure things out

-This code may be WIP-

-		but the "fundamental code" (pre-abstraction to library format) WORKS.

-Ive even tested it.

-IE: For the code to be useful, it must be in library format.
+For the code to be useful, it must be in library format.

 #### SDL is CROSS PLATFORM and UNIVERSAL CODE

-You dont have to re-write routines when writing for windows vs unices.
+You dont have to re-write routines.
 If you call an SDL function- you call it the same way in other languages.

 However, SDL is still very incomplete.